leapwallet/notifications-webhook-demo/docs/pages/msgs/near/social/set.md

 # `near.social.set`

-An account on near social followed another account.
+An account has committed data to social DB.

 ## Schema